linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 I chose to place the EKS workers in the same VPC subnet as the existing runners due to IP allow listing on external systems from the NAT gateway EIP.
 It was easier if all outbound traffic came from the same IP.
 Don't get me started on why we send all of this traffic over the public internet to begin with, that's a battle for another day.

-One gotcha about the AWS CNI that comes out of the box is that assigns a unique IP from your VPC subnet to every pod.
-I was not expecting this, and during initial POC testing I quickly found out when I started scaling up parallel jobs.
-Luckily it's possible to add a new CIDR block to the existing VPC, so I went ahead and added a new block and split that into 2 subnets in different AZs, then wired those up to the existing route table and out through the existing NAT gateway.
-Crisis averted.
-We could have switched CNIs as well, but I was ready to move forward, and since this was supported it was a little bit less effort in the short term.
-If we start going beyond 1000 parallel jobs then I'll be revisiting this one and moving to something else.
-For now, we're well below that, so it's noted and we can move on.

 ## Compute
 The other primary decision to make was compute.
 EKS delivers the control plane, but you still need somewhere to run your stuff.
 Our two options are EC2 or Fargate.